 Note: If Permanent Locks for Production are configured along with Custom Security settings, Export Bitstream Security options are set with the Configure Permanent Lock for Production tool.
 Otherwise, they are set with the Configure Security tool.
 The Permanent Lock Security settings can be removed by either right-clicking on the tool in the Design Tree or by clicking the Remove Permanent Locks button in the UI.

 See the Export Bitstream topic for information on exporting your bitstream.

-Figure 90 · Export Bitstream Dialog Box with Security Options set with Configure Permanent Locks for Production Tool Bitstream file - Sets the name of your bitstream file.
-The prefix varies depending on the name of your top-level design.
+Figure 105 · Export Bitstream Dialog Box with Security Options set with the Configure Permanent Locks for Production Tool Design Settings: